 However, it was not only my desire to study in America that glued me to the cathedral.
-I also enjoyed the spiritually enriching hymns we sang in the choir and the buddy-buddy monthly fellowships we had.
+I also enjoyed the fellowships we had and the beautiful songs we sang, like "People Need the Lord" whose first verse goes as follows:

 I can see it in their eyes,